PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 * Get the value of a setting (returns a default value if not found)
 * Set the value of a setting (also saves the settings to disk)

 Any setting operation may cause the file to be written.
 This is because a "get" operation can include returning a default value if the setting isn't found.
-This means a new entry is made in your settings dictionary is one didn't exist before.
-Since a new entry is made, that means it needs to be also be written to disk.
+This means a new entry that is made in your settings dictionary is one that didn't exist before.
+Since a new entry is made, that means it needs to be also written to disk.

 ## Filenames